mlomb/redis-rank/README.md

 All the library is promise based.

 * Plain Leaderboards.
 Insert and update entries.
 List them in multiple ways.
+* Guaranteed *at most* one trip to Redis on each function call, taking advantage of Redis's EVAL.
 * *PLANNED*: Periodic Leaderboards (daily, weekly, monthly, all-time)
 * *PLANNED*: Matrix Leaderboards (multiple dimensions)
 * *PLANNED*: Archive (export) leaderboards to another database for long-term storage